 Credit counseling agencies can provide money management education, budget counseling, debt counseling, housing counseling, and referrals to other agencies that can help.
 A credit counseling agency might also be able to contact your creditors and create a debt management plan.

 Remember, though, if you pay an agency to help with your debt problems, you're spending money that you otherwise could have used to repay your debts.
 Figure out whether the amount the credit counseling agency charges for its services makes sense.
-If you pay more for debt assistance than you save through reduced interest rates and discounted principal, then you're just adding to your debt load.
+If you pay more for debt assistance than you save through reduced interest rates and discounted principal, you're adding to your debt load.

 Also, before you use a credit counseling agency, do some research.
 Not all agencies are legitimate; some charge excessive fees, fail to perform promised services, or sign you up for a debt management plan without explaining other options, like filing for bankruptcy.